 - EWG Score: This product does not have a score yet with EWG, but all of the ingredients scored either a 1 or 2 when looked up individually.

-- My take: This was my favorite eyeliner out of the ones I tested.
+- My take: This was my second favorite eyeliner out of the ones I tested.
 I love that it’s one of the less expensive options out there too!
-The eyeliner went on smoothly and stayed on the longest out of all the brands I tried.
+The eyeliner went on smoothly and had one of the longest staying powers out of all the brands I tried.
 Even after exercise, most of the product stayed in place—it wore off a little, but the color didn’t fade.
 After a day of wearing, I would probably reapply if I was going out for a night on the town, but overall it had the longest lasting power.
 I would definitely buy this eyeliner again.

 - From the Lily Lolo website: The NEW Vegan Lily Lolo Black Eye Liner pencil is an absolute makeup bag must have.
 Suitable for all eye colours.
 Enriched with organic moisturising and conditioning ingredients which are excellent for sensitive skin.
 Its soft and smooth application combined with a rich colour pay-off make our Natural Eye Pencil perfect to outline, define and enhance your eyes.
 Long lasting & non-drying formula, organic Jojoba oil: regulates the oil and moisture content of the skin, shea butter, canola oil: moisturising and ideal for skin protection, vitamin E: anti-ageing, vegan friendly, made with natural ingredients, gluten Free.